theNewDynamic/oregonsadventurecoast.com/content/sitepages/tribal-heritage-the-confederated-tribes-of-the-coos-lower-umpqua-and-siuslaw-indians.md

 {{< spacer 25 >}}

+### Abundance

+A vision of abundance is built through commitment to continue our traditional practices and care for our homelands supported by the perseverance and spirit of our Ancestors.

+Abundance is a collection of our story over time.
+Our story begins with creation of the world and provides a way of understanding how things came to be and become familiar with our world.
+It is important that our world was created with good intentions, in other words a good heart.

+Tribes and other groups identify their own version or unique story of the creation of their land, people and animals.
+These stories are very old and have been passed down for generations, some millennia.

+{{< spacer 25 >}}

 ![The traditional Salmon cooking over campfire on cedar stakes](/img/ctclusi-salmon-on-pit.jpg "Salmon cooking over campfire on cedar stakes; Photographer Jesse Beers")

 ### When the tide is low, the table is set!